MSc Policy ResearchFind a programme

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme is delivered through a combination of intensive block teaching and weekly delivery to ensure it is as accessible as possible to postgraduate students, busy policy professionals and practitioners.
 The way units are delivered means you can accumulate credits flexibly and organise your patterns of attendance to suit your needs and circumstances.

-An upper second-class honours degree (or international equivalent) a relevant social sciences discipline, such as sociology, social work, psychology, economics, political science, management, history, philosophy or law, and a personal statement that evidences your ability to benefit from this programme.
+An upper second-class honours degree (or international equivalent) in a relevant social sciences discipline, such as sociology, social work, psychology, economics, political science, management, history, philosophy or law.
 Other qualifications (including those awarded by professional bodies) and relevant professional experience will also be considered.

 See international equivalent qualifications on the International Office website.

 English language requirements

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.